-- 1.1 Annex B of Keeping Children Safe in Education September 2021 identifies a number of specific safeguarding issues relating to children, listed below, which all staff need to be aware of.
-All staff must read Annex B of Keeping Children Safe in Education September 2021 to ensure that they can identify any indicators of any of these possible issues and raise them with the DSL where they have a concern about a child at the college.
+- 1.1 Annex B of Keeping Children Safe in Education September 2023 identifies a number of specific safeguarding issues relating to children, listed below, which all staff need to be aware of.
+All staff must read Annex B of Keeping Children Safe in Education September 2023 to ensure that they can identify any indicators of any of these possible issues and raise them with the DSL where they have a concern about a child at the college.

 - Child abduction and community safety incidents

 - Children and the court system

-- Children missing from education
+- Children missing or absent from education

 - Children with family members in prison

 - Child Criminal Exploitation (CCE) and Child Sexual Exploitation (CSE)

 - County lines

 - Modern Slavery and the National Referral Mechanism

 - Cybercrime

 - Domestic abuse

 - Homelessness

 - Mental health

 - So-called 'honour-based' abuse (including Female Genital Mutilation (FGM) and Forced

 - Marriage)

 - Preventing radicalisation, the Prevent duty and the Channel process

-- Peer on peer/ child on child abuse
+- Child on child/ child on child abuse

 - Sexual violence and sexual harassment between children in colleges

 - Serious Violence

 - Upskirting

 - The response to a report of sexual violence or sexual harassment

 - 1.2 There is mandatory reporting duty for teachers with regards to FGM so staff should take careful note of that when reading Annex B of Keeping Children Safe in Education.

-- 1.3 Within this appendix there is further local information, in addition to the information provided in Annex B of Keeping Children Safe in Education September 2021, on the following issues
+- 1.3 Within this appendix there is further local information, in addition to the information provided in Annex B of Keeping Children Safe in Education September 2023, on the following issues

 - Children Missing from Education

 - CCE, CSE and County Lines: MACE

 - Domestic abuse

 - Children with medical conditions

 - Prevent

 - Private Fostering

 - Self-Harm and suicidal behaviour

-- 1.4 Peer on peer abuse is dealt with separately in Appendix C of this policy.
+- 1.4 Child on child abuse is dealt with separately in Appendix C of this policy.

 - 1.5 Further information about preventing extremism and radicalisation (the Prevent Duty) is provided in Appendix D of this policy.

-2 CHILDREN MISSING FROM EDUCATION
+2 CHILDREN MISSING OR ABSENT FROM EDUCATION

-- 2.1 All staff should be aware that children going missing, particularly persistently, can act as a vital warning sign of a range of safeguarding issues including neglect, sexual abuse, and child sexual and criminal exploitation, including involvement in county lines.
+- 2.1 All staff should be aware that children going missing, and children who are absent from education, particularly on repeat occasions and/or for prolonged periods, can act as a vital warning sign of a range of safeguarding issues including neglect, sexual abuse, and child sexual and criminal exploitation, including involvement in county lines.
 It may also indicate mental health problems, risk of substance abuse, risk of travelling to conflict zones, risk of female genital mutilation, 'honour' based abuse or risk of forced marriage.
 Early intervention is necessary to identify the existence of any underlying safeguarding risk and to help prevent the risks of a child going missing in future.
-This includes when problems are first emerging but also where children are already known to Children's Social Care and need a social worker (such as on a child in need or child protection plan, or as a looked after child), where going missing from education may increase known safeguarding risks within the family or in the community. - 2.2 All staff should be aware of the importance of completing registers in a timely and accurate way.
+This includes when problems are first emerging but also where children are already known to Children's Social Care and need a social worker (such as on a child in need or child protection plan, or as a looked after child), where going missing or being absent from education may increase known safeguarding risks within the family or in the community. - 2.2 All staff should be aware of the importance of completing registers in a timely and accurate way. - 2.3 All procedures around absence, as per the Attendance Policy, should be followed by staff.
+Although the DSL has oversight of attendance, this does not prevent staff from speaking directly with the DSL about the attendance and absence of any child about whom they have concerns, and indeed they should do so. - 2.4 We follow the guidance on attendance, Working Together to Improve School Attendance September 2022, which informs how we work with the local authority children's services where school absence indicates safeguarding concerns.